graphicsdesk/spectate/README.md

 4. Install [Node](https://nodejs.org/en/).

 5. Install a text editor to work with plaintext files.
-[Sublime Text](https://www.sublimetext.com/) and [Visual Studio Code](https://code.visualstudio.com/) are good options.
+[Sublime Text](https://www.sublimetext.com/) is one good option (if you use Sublime, also check out the command line tool [`subl`](https://www.sublimetext.com/docs/3/osx_command_line.html)).

 ## Setup